FOGProject/fog-docs/docs/Knowledge-Base/reference/install_fogsettings.md

 This defines if the update file is loaded.
 1 is the set value after fresh install.
 When the .fogsettings file is loaded this value is checked and tells the system to perform an update.
-If this isn\'t 1 or the variable is not found, it requests \"input\" from the user (unless you\'re running with the -y argument). :
+If this isn't 1 or the variable is not found, it requests "input" from the user (unless you're running with the -y argument). :

     fogupdateloaded=1